Jonathan Livingston Seagull (film): Production

 Director Hall Bartlett first read the book Jonathan Livingston Seagull in a San Fernando Valley barbershop when he impulsively decided to call the publisher, Macmillan, and then author Richard Bach, to buy the film rights.
 Bartlett suggested that the story needed to be told simply, without animation or actors, and acquired the property for $100,000 and fifty percent of the profits.
 He granted Bach final approval rights on the film and all advertising and merchandising "gimmickry.”
 During production, Bartlett declared, "I was born to make this movie."

+Leslie Parrish was hired by Bartlett to be the film's Associate Producer.
+She played a role in hiring cinematographer Jack Couffer (who was later nominated for the Academy Award for Best Cinematography for his work) as well as aerial cameraman Jim Freeman.
+Parrish also chose several of the film's locations, and she helped to take care of the film's seagulls, many of whom were corralled in a suite at a local Holiday Inn in Carmel, CA. However, Bartlett ultimately demoted Parrish's credit from Associate Producer to "Researcher".